 - Why will this work be undertaken?
 For whom?

 - What are the principles that guide the work?

 - How are these principles prioritized?

 The Web Executive Steering Committee would approve a broad vision statement from which the rest of the Web Action Plan flows.
-(See article on a strategic vision for the Web.)

 A vision statement might look like this:

 The World Wide Web is an integral part of the Dartmouth experience for all members of the College community.

 Indeed, for many who live at a distance — including prospective students and alumni — the Web may be the primary window on the Dartmouth experience.

 Therefore, the Web experience shall take advantage of emerging tools and techniques to improve communications and transactions between and amongst members of the Dartmouth community, wherever they may be.